-Alex Tymków outlines a method of combining pyro, digital negs and alt. proc.
+Alex Tymków outlines a method of combining pyro, digital negs and alternative photographic processes in photographs.

 I began in the traditional way.
 Using a large format camera, in this case 5×4, I placed two of the masks on my windowsill and photographed them using available light.
 I followed the usual procedure for making the negatives: Ilford FP4 plus film, overexpose by one stop then overdevelop in Ilford ID11 by 80%.
 This gives a negative which will print well using many alt processes but is too dense for silver printing. fig 1.
 The disadvantage of working this way is that I was limited to a single size of print.

 Another approach I had read about for making alternative photographic prints involved developing large format film in PMK pyro, without increasing exposure or processing time.
 Pyro produces a yellow stain in proportion to the developed silver and the filtration effect of this coloured stain equates to extra density when exposing by the ultraviolet light used for making alt prints.
 So, PMK Pyro developed negs could be printed both on silver gelatine paper and when using alternative processes.
 I exposed a sheet FP4 Plus at 125 ISO and developed it in PMK Pyro, then contact printed it using the new cyanotype process.
 The negative printed really well and very fast, but again, print size was restricted by the size of the camera negative.